Updated: Jul 6

 In this season of personal introspection, it is important to turn away from alluring quick fixes and focus our development efforts to cultivate all the three skills underlying our Time Management Efforts.

+Effective time management is important for happiness and success.
 When practised over time, the seven techniques will help you control your time and accomplish what you want.

 Your time belongs to you- be the master of the same.